madezmedia/cosmic-threads-tees/memory-bank/progress.md

 ## Current Status

 The project is in the **early development phase**.
-Based on the file structure and component organization, significant groundwork has been laid out, but many features are likely still in development or require refinement.
+Based on the file structure and component organization, significant groundwork has been laid out, but many features are still in development or require refinement.

 ### Project Structure Status